doup/metalsmith-multi-language/README.md

 path/file_en.md
 ```

+Note that **this plugin does not handle URL generation**, if you need URLs in the `:locale/:slug` format or similar check [`metalsmith-permalinks`](https://github.com/segmentio/metalsmith-permalinks).

 ### Property merging

 The plugin will merge properties from the **main** locale to the **secondary** ones.
 This is usefull if you want a property shared between all the locales (e.g.: `date`, `template`…).